diegomiranda02/automaticVizWithStreamlit/README.md

 grouped_dict = grouped.to_dict(orient='records')
 ```

-Only the 'customer_state' column was needed to this task.
-The columns was renamed and was calculated the number of clients per state and the percentage by each state.
-The last step is to convert the dataframe to a python dictionary, orienting by the records to print in the same JSON specification.
+We only needed the 'customer_state' column for this task.
+I renamed the columns and calculated the number of clients per state and the percentage for each state.
+The last step is to convert the dataframe to a Python dictionary, orienting by the records to print in the exact JSON specification.

-The map data is in the 'olist_geolocation_dataset_filtered_SP.csv' file, which is a smaller and filtered data than the original one.
+The map data is in the 'olist_geolocation_dataset_filtered_SP.csv' file, a more minor and filtered data than the original one.
 Only the Sao Paulo location is in the file.
 The only preprocessing step is to convert the 'lat' and 'lon' columns, which represent the latitude and the longitude, respectively, to a dictionary oriented by the records to meet the specification.

 ```
 # Read the CSV file from Olist Kaggle Dataset